NebulaAnish/Transaction-App/README.md

 This is a project made to keep a track of transactions for the purpose of learning django.

 Demo Link: http://nebulaanish.pythonanywhere.com/

-Test Account-> username: user / password: user
+Test Account=> username: user / password: user

 ## Environment Setup:
   To use same version of tools as were used during development please setup your virtual environment with the settings in requirements.txt to make sure things don't break with a different version.